ropensci/gutenbergr/README.md

 * The [Natural Language Processing CRAN View](https://cran.r-project.org/view=NaturalLanguageProcessing) suggests many R packages related to text mining, especially around the [tm package](https://cran.r-project.org/package=tm).
 * The [tidytext](https://github.com/juliasilge/tidytext) package is useful for tokenization and analysis, especially since gutenbergr downloads books as a data frame already.
 * You could match the `wikipedia` column in `gutenberg_author` to Wikipedia content with the [WikipediR](https://cran.r-project.org/package=WikipediR) package or to pageview statistics with the [wikipediatrend](https://cran.r-project.org/package=wikipediatrend) package.
+* If you're considering an analysis based on author name, you may find the [humaniformat](https://cran.r-project.org/package=humaniformat) (for extraction of first names) and [gender](https://cran.r-project.org/package=gender) (prediction of gender from first names) packages useful.
+(Note that humaniformat has a `format_reverse` function for reversing "Last, First" names).

 #### How were the metadata R files generated?